VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 VictoriaMetrics expects `protobuf`-encoded requests at `/opentelemetry/v1/metrics`.
 Set HTTP request header `Content-Encoding: gzip` when sending gzip-compressed data to `/opentelemetry/v1/metrics`.

+VictoriaMetrics automatically does not sanitize metric names for the data ingested via OpenTelemetry protocol If you need accepting metric and label names as is with sanitizing, then pass `-opentelemetry.sanitizeMetrics=true` command-line flag to VictoriaMetrics.

 See [How to use OpenTelemetry metrics with VictoriaMetrics](https://docs.victoriametrics.com/guides/getting-started-with-opentelemetry/).

 ## JSON line format